TUD-RST/pyplane/README.md

   eigenvectors
 * Add arbitrary function into the phase plane area (i.e. contour lines of Ljapunov-functions)

-## LaTeX pretty printing

-An optionally installed and accessible LaTeX/dvipng environment produces much prettier results in the linearization tabs.
+* An optionally installed and accessible LaTeX/dvipng environment produces much prettier results in the linearization tabs.
 If no LaTeX is installed, the program is still fully functional.

-## Example systems

-In the directory "library" you find several example systems which you can load via "Open - From File" or by pressing STRG+O
+* Several example systems are shipped with PyPlane.
+You find them in the directory `library`.
+Load them via "Open - From File" or by pressing STRG+O

 **Please don't hesitate to report bugs, comments, or suggestions!**